 The macOS Catalina Podcast app design is consistent with the options available in iOS 13 where the available categories in ‘My Library’ are Shows, Episodes, Downloaded Episodes and Station.

 The other feature that is missing in the new Podcasts app on macOS Catalina is the ‘Shuffle’ feature.

-In the old iTunes, you could right click on the Podcasts, Stations or your playlists folder and choose ‘Shuffle’ to shuffle the playback.
-In the new app, we couldn’t locate any options to shuffle episode.
+In the old iTunes, you could right-click on the Podcasts, Stations or your playlists folder and choose ‘Shuffle’ to shuffle the playback.
+In the new app, we couldn’t locate any options to shuffle episodes.